 Choosing Your Suspension Kit

-So if you’re looking for a convenient way to adjust the stiffness and ride height of your car, consider an air suspension kit.
-If you want something that’s durable and dependable, install a coilover suspension kit.
+Ultimately, the suspension kit you need will come down to your purpose.
+If you're looking for a convenient way to adjust the stiffness and ride height of your car, consider an air suspension kit.
+If you want something that's durable and dependable, install a coilover suspension kit.